Graveyard of Empires - Chapter 2

 He passed a group of girls clustered around a classroom, giggling to themselves.

 The sound of a choir singing hymns spilled out of another doorway.
-Wade couldn’t help but grind his teeth.
+Argus couldn't help but grind his teeth.

 He pulled out his communicator and dialed a number.
-It wasn’t saved into the device.
-He had memorized it for just this occasion.
-The call was answered almost immediately.
+It wasn't saved.
+The call was answered almost immediately on the other end.

 "I don't know," Wade said.
 "I wish I knew, Sam.
 How did they find her?"

-“The tests,” Samantha replied.
-“They administered them at her school, but they didn’t tell us it was going to happen.
-I didn’t know or I would have kept her home that day.”
+"The tests," Samantha replied.
+"They administered them at her school.
+I didn't know or I would have kept her home that day."

-“About us?
+"About us?
 No. They never even asked any questions.
-They just came while we were at home having dinner and took her.
+They just came and took her.
 I...
-I would have called but...”
+I would have called but..."

-“I know,” Wade said.
-If she had communicated with him on an unsecured line, the Ministry would have discovered their relationship immediately.
+"I know," Wade said.
+If she had communicated with him on an unsecured line the Ministry would have discovered the relationship immediately.

 "I'll look after her, I promise."

 The Hummingbird ramp was open and waiting.
 He saw Gary appear at the top, a rag in hand.
-The mechanic waved and started walking toward Wade.
+The mechanic waved and started walking toward Argus.

 "Listen, I have to go."